actgardner/impala-football-heatmap/README.md

 #Requirements

 You must have a Hadoop cluster, with Hive and Impala configured.
-You can use the [Cloudera Impala Demo VM](https://ccp.cloudera.com/display/SUPPORT/Cloudera\'s+Impala+Demo+VM), which has everything pre-configured, to get test it out on your desktop.
+You can use the [Cloudera Impala Demo VM](https://ccp.cloudera.com/display/SUPPORT/Cloudera\'s+Impala+Demo+VM), which has everything pre-configured, to get test it out on a single machine.

 #To Use